-Select the Outputs box in the middle of the job dashboard.
-Then select + Add to create your output.
+Select the Outputs box in the middle of the job dashboard and then select + Add.

-- Group Workspace: Select a workspace in your Power BI tenant under which to create the dataset.
+- Group Workspace: Select a workspace in your Power BI tenant where you want to create the dataset.

-- Table Name: Provide a table name under the dataset of your Power BI output.
-For example, let's use "StreamAnalyticsRealTimeFraudPBI."
-Currently, Power BI output from Stream Analytics jobs can only have one table in a dataset.
+fraudulent-calls.
+Currently, Power BI output from Stream Analytics jobs can have only one table in a dataset.

-If Power BI already has a dataset and table that has the same name as the one in this Stream Analytics job, the existing data is overwritten.
-Also, we recommend that you do not explicitly create this dataset and table in your Power BI account.
+If Power BI has a dataset and table that have the same names as the ones that you specify in the Stream Analytics job, the existing ones are overwritten.
+We recommend that you do not explicitly create this dataset and table in your Power BI account.
 They are automatically created when you start your Stream Analytics job and the job starts pumping output into Power BI.
-If your job query doesn't return any results, the dataset and table isn't created.
+If your job query doesn't return any results, the dataset and table are not created.

 The dataset is created with the following settings: